kragen/derctuo/markdown/pyrolysis-3d-printing.md

-used instead include carbosilazane resin, poly(methylsilazane), poly(methylchlorosilane), and poly(carbosilane), which pyrolyze in nitrogen to silicon carbide, yielding a ceramic whose mass is some 60–75% of that of the original polymer (the "ceramic residue yield").
+used instead include carbosilazane resin, poly(methylsilazane), poly(methylchlorosilane), and poly(carbosilane), which pyrolyze in nitrogen to silicon carbide, yielding a ceramic whose mass is some 60–75% of that of the original polymer (the “ceramic residue yield”).

-An excess of silicon is preferable to an excess of carbon for producing high-temperature ceramics, since silicon melts at "only" 1414°,
+An excess of silicon is preferable to an excess of carbon for producing high-temperature ceramics, since silicon melts at “only” 1414°,
 (XXX [Cold Plasma](cold-plasma.md) says 1460°)
 while carborundum is stable to 2830° and graphite is stable to